Meet the Team

 Research Assistant

 Vanessa Villatoro recently graduated from Montgomery College and has an associates degree in Secondary Education.
 Vanessa plans on continuing their education and enrolling at the University of Maryland for a bachelors degree.
 Vanessa joined Project CLIMB in the fall of 2022 as a bilingual assessor.
-Vanessa continued to work with the team by helping with the behind the scenes along side Angeliki.
-Vanessa has also worked closely with Yasmine on the forefront of the project.
+Vanessa continued to work by helping with the behind the scenes along side the data team.
+Vanessa has also worked closely with the project manager on the forefront of the project.
 As a future educator, Vanessa has learned so much since joining the team and is excited for the more opportunities it brings.

 Xiaoli Gong